Hoveringthyme76/Hoveringthyme76/README.md

 - 👋 Hi, I’m @Hoveringthyme76
 - 👀 I’m interested in Mechanical engineering and coding
-- 🌱 I’m currently learning grinding, weilding, and palsma cutting
+- 🌱 I’m currently learning Python, but I'm happy to learn more on other topics
 - 💞️ I’m looking to collaborate on any projects related to coding or designing
 - 📫 How can you reach me?
 By messaging me on email or discord